NabinKhadka1/NabinKhadka1/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on E-commerce website
-- 🌱 I’m currently learning Algorithm and Data Structure
+- 🌱 I’m currently learning Docker
-- 👯 I’m looking to collaborate on Web Development and Data Science
+- 👯 I’m looking to collaborate on Web Development with Django
-- 🤔 I’m looking for help with to learn Algorithm and Data Structure better
+- 🤔 I’m looking for help with to lDocker better
-- 💬 Ask me about Web Development and Data Science
 - 📫 How to reach me: Mail me at: <a href="nabinkhadka330@gmail.com">nabinkhadka330@gmail.com</a>

 ### Connect with me at: